gymn/DBLParser/README.md

 2. Too small entity limit
 The parser has encountered more than "64,000" entity expansions in this document; this is the limit imposed by the application
 Please specify another JVM argument -DentityExpansionLimit=2500000
+#more
+The example.xml is part of dblp dataset,you can use it to test the program.